 “Doctoral Programs with a Concentration in Taxation: An Examination of Recent Trends,” Journal of the American Taxation Association (Fall 1983): 49-59.
 With Richard D. Boley.

 “A Framework for Utilizing Individual Return Problems in Introductory Tax Courses,” Accounting Review (April 1983): 428-438.
-With J.R.
-Robinson and R.D.
-Boley.
+With John R. Robinson and Richard D. Boley.

 “Separating the Annuity and Income Transfer Elements of Social Security,” Accounting Review (October 1982): 716-733.
 With James E. Wheeler.